Burn Severity Maps & Surveys

 High-Resolution Documentation

 If applying for Section 108 funding, aerial imagery is an asset for documenting post-wildfire site conditions of the block.
-We can create high-resolution maps in GIS software to measure areas or can do a combination of oblique aerial imagery with ground-truthing to support our recommendations.
+We can create high-resolution, orthomosaic maps to measure areas as well as ground truthing to support recommendations.
 Aerial imaging is ideal as it can be reviewed by all stakeholders from an office setting.

 Partial-Burn-Image.jpg